 To help foster the type of support, encouragement, and accountability that the people of Orland CRC need to grow in relationship to God and in living out the great commission of the church, we are beginning to nurture our Small Groups according to this vision and purpose.

 Small Groups are a group of disciples who regularly come together in homes throughout our community in order to study God’s word, care for one another, spur each other toward increased godliness, and to mutually own the mission to see more people come to know Jesus.

 Each small group meets twice per month between the months of September and May with breaks scheduled around the major holidays.
 Childcare is provided for those who need it, and each small group meeting consists of food, fellowship, and a deep diving into God’s word - so that no matter what your stage is in life - you can find God-centered relationships to help assist you in growing closer to Jesus and living out his mission for our lives.

 All the believers devoted themselves to the apostles’ teaching, and to fellowship, and to sharing in meals and to prayer.
 A deep sense of awe came over them all, and the apostles performed many miraculous signs and wonders.
 And all the believers met together in one place and shared everything they had.
 They sold their property and possessions and shared the money with those in need.
 They worshiped together at the Temple each day, met in homes for the Lord’s Supper, and shared their meals with great joy and generosity all the while praising God and enjoying the goodwill of all the people.
 And each day the Lord added to their fellowship those who were being saved.

-Contact Sheila Cook to find out more about small groups at Orland Park CRC!
+Contact Jessica Clevering to find out more about small groups at Orland Park CRC!